chicio/chicio.github.io/src/posts/2022-03-02-custom-jackson-module-deserlializer-serializer-object-mapper-java-spi.md

 instance creation there is a call to the `findAndRegisterModules`.
 What does this method do?
 It contains the core feature of Jackson `Module`s load :heart_eyes:.
 This method is in charge of loading external third party modules using the [Java Service Provider interfaces](https://www.baeldung.com/java-spi).
-This a feature of Java 6 that let (library) developer write code to load and discovery third party plugins for their library implementations that matches a specific interface.
+This is a feature of Java 6 that let (library) developer write code to load and discovery third party plugins for their library implementations that matches a specific interface.
 In our case Jackson uses it to load every third party implementation that matches the `Module` interface.
 How does it work?
 The `ServiceProvider` will scan the classpath searching for service definition adhering to the base interface defined for the external/third party implementation.